AARP Eye Center

 First of all, you don't have to sit by the mailbox if you're expecting a paper check.
 You can go to IRS.gov/refunds to check the status of your refund via its automated “Where's My Refund?” system.
 You can also use the IRS2Go app on your smartphone.
 You'll need your Social Security number, your filing status (single, married filing jointly, married filing separately, head of household, qualifying widow[er]) and the exact amount of the refund you're expecting from your tax return.
 The IRS updates the information once a day, usually overnight.
 As of April 7, the average refund was $2,878, down from $3,175 the same time last year.

 You can start checking with the IRS within 24 hours if you filed electronically, or within four weeks if you sent your return by mail.
 Whether you check on your computer or through the app, you'll be able to follow your return as it snakes through the system.
 You'll get either a message that says the return has been received or processed and, finally, whether the refund has been issued.

 You can split your refund between up to three accounts, including an individual retirement account.
 You can also use it to purchase up to $5,000 in U.S. Savings Bonds.
 You can use your tax software to do it electronically or use IRS Form 8888, Allocation of Refund PDF (including Savings Bond Purchases) if you file a paper return.
+You can use the form to buy the Treasury’s popular I Bonds, whose returns are adjusted for inflation and will yield 6.89 percent through April, after which the yield will be reset to another inflation-based yield.
 If you want the IRS to deposit your refund into just one account, use the direct deposit line on your tax form.